mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MONIT.md

 	  if failed host 127.0.0.1 port 3306
 	    with timeout 15 seconds
 	  then restart
-	  if 5 restarts within 5 cycles
-	  then timeout
 	  alert email_address@example.com only on { timeout, nonexist }

 Restart `monit` and all should be good: